LDercher/Programming-2/README.md

 Stack: This lab focused on creating a pointer-based stack, again using templated classes and nodes.

-Animal Farm (Interfaces & Inheritance): This lab used a stack interface and a custom object heirarchy built from scratch, to make use of inherited attributes.
+Animal Pen (Interfaces & Inheritance): This lab used a stack interface and a custom object heirarchy built from scratch, to make use of inherited attributes.
 Includes multiple inheritance and private/protected attributes.

 Iterative Sorting: This lab focused on implementing numerical sorting with iterative methods.
 Includes BOGOsort, selection sort, and bubble sort, with a timer for each.